phoenixframework/phoenix/guides/testing/testing_channels.md

 # Testing Channels

+> **Requirement**: This guide expects that you have gone through the introductory guides and got a Phoenix application up and running.

+> **Requirement**: This guide expects that you have gone through [the Introduction to Testing guide](testing.html).

 As developers we typically value tests since they help to 'future-proof' our applications by minimizing regression and provide updated documentation.
 Phoenix recognizes this and helps make it easier to write tests by providing conveniences for testing its different parts,